CSA Bonus Bucks

 Second, choose a CSA.

 Third, dowload the application below, fill it out, and give it to the CSA farm when you buy your share.
 You will pay the farm for your share, minus your amount of CSA Bonus Bucks.
-If the share you choose cost $200 or less, you will be credited $50 in Bonus Bucks.
-If your share costs more than $200, you will be credited $100 in Bonus Bucks.
+You can receive half the original cost from GardenShare Bonus Bucks, up to a max Bonus Bucks value of $250, and pay the rest yourself.
+For instance, if you pick a $350 share, you would be awarded $175 of Bonus Bucks.
+However, if your share costs $550, half of which is $275, you would receive $250 of Bonus Bucks.

 You may be able to pay for the rest of your share with your EBT/Food Stamp benefits.